dashu-baba/fin-sync/docs/UPLOADED_FILES_DISPLAY.md

 ```

 ### With Files
-Shows a clean, organized list:
+Shows a clean, organized list with delete functionality:
 ```
 📁 Previously Uploaded Files                              🔄 Refresh